- How long will my appointment take?

 Why is total eye care so important?

 Vision is one of our most important senses.
 Caring for your eyes is the best way to ensure you do not lose your vision.
-Developing a disease as a result of diabetes requires close monitoring of your eyes as per you doctors recommendations.Back to top
+Developing a disease as a result of diabetes requires close monitoring of your eyes as per your doctor’s recommendations.Back to top

 How often should I have my eyes examined?

 The frequency of your eye exams will depend on your age, family history and the condition of your eyes.
-Your doctor will make recommendations specifically for you.Back to top
+Your doctor will give specific recommendations for each patient depending on the case.Back to top

 How much does it cost for my eye exam?